Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 ## Gumshoe Code

-With the agreement of the Keeper, pick a one-sentence Code that your Gumshoe adheres to.
+With the agreement of [[the Keeper]], pick a one-sentence Code that your Gumshoe adheres to.

-**Example Codes:** *Murders must be punished.
-Monsters must be destroyed.
+**Example Codes:** *Murders must be punished. [[Monsters]] must be destroyed.
 Innocents must be saved.
 Laws must be enforced.
 Evil must be exposed.
 Contracts must be honored.
 Cases must be solved.
 The weak must be protected from the powerful.
 Corruption and treachery must be exposed to the light.*

 This Code defines your Gumshoe.
-Any time you violate your code you forfeit all Code related moves (**The Postman Always Rings Twice**, **The Long Goodbye**) and the ability to spend Luck points.
+Any time you violate your code you forfeit all Code related [[moves]] (**The Postman Always Rings Twice**, **The Long Goodbye**) and the ability to spend Luck points.
 These forfeits last either until the next mystery or you make amends (whichever comes

 first).
-As long as you follow the Code people will sense your sincerity: you receive +1 ongoing for **manipulate someone** and you may not be possessed or charmed by any sort of supernatural, alien, or demonic entity or item.
+As long as you follow the Code people will sense your sincerity: you receive +1 [[ongoing]] for **manipulate someone** and you may not be possessed or charmed by any sort of supernatural, alien, or demonic entity or item.

 ## Moves

-You get all the basic moves, and three Gumshoe moves.
+You get all the basic [[moves]], and three Gumshoe [[moves]].
 You get these two:

 B **Occult Confidential**: The first time in each mystery that you observe a monster, minion, or phenomenon in action, you may ask one question from the **investigate a mystery** list.

 B **The Naked City**: You have lots of personal contacts wherever you go.
-Pick four contact types from the following areas (or from other areas agreed to between you and the Keeper):
+Pick four contact types from the following areas (or from other areas agreed to between you and [[the Keeper]]):

 Academics, Accountants, Artists, Bartenders, Clergy, Conspiracy